watson-virtual-agents/virtual-agent-dialog/dialog-contract.md

 ### Rendering layouts with text arrays
 When a dialog node has multiple lines of text along with a layout, an optional `index` property can be used to denote at which position the layout should be rendered.
+For example, to display the layout after the first string of text (array item 0), specify `"index" : "0"`.

 **Example - Text array with two statements and a layout**
 In the following example, the `"index": "0"` property makes sure that the layout is rendered between the two text statements in the array.